 In this assignment, you will pick a specific "current event" related to "culture" and analyze it using concepts from our lesson content and/or the required readings.
-By current I mean it should have happened within the past 5 years or so.
-Current Event topics can include anything related to culture (which, you will find out, is mostly everything!) including social movements, popular media, social media, news stories, domestic and international events, law/policy, and more.
+By current I mean it should have occurred within the past 5 years or so.

+Current Event topics can include anything related to culture (which, you will find out, is mostly everything!) including art, social movements, popular media such as film or TV, social media trends, news stories, domestic and international events, law/policy, and more.
 Be creative!